Mikeyla

 Mikeyla (full name Mikaela Pettersson) is a Swedish singer.

 She was born and raised on the island of Sturkö, outside Karlskrona in Blekinge.
 She participated in the 2005 Fame Factory.
-She has so far released one album, Something Like That, and a single with Metal Forces called "Glorious".
+She has so far released one album, Something Like That, and a single with The Metal Forces called "Glorious".

 Her music is mostly of the rock-chick style, with a few more poppy songs such as "Just A Girl".